 At present all administrative offices are housed in the Schulz Memorial Library.
-They include offices of the president, academic dean, registrar, director of student personnel services, field work director, public relations department, and business office.
+They include offices of the President, Academic Dean, Director of Student Personnel Services, Dean of Admissions and Records, Field Work Director, Public Relations Department, and Business Office.

 DORMITORIES